 All water derived from sources other than Hetch Hetchy Reservoir is treated at one of two treatment plants: the SVWTP or the HTWTP.
 The SVWTP primarily treats water from the Alameda System reservoirs and has both a peak capacity and sustainable capacity of 160 mgd.
 Treatment processes include coagulation, flocculation, sedimentation, filtration, disinfection, fluoridation, corrosion control treatment, and chloramination.
 Fluoridation, chloramination, and corrosion control treatment can also be provided for the combined Hetch Hetchy System and SVWTP water at the Sunol Valley Chloramination Facility.
 The HTWTP treats water from the Peninsula System reservoirs and has a peak capacity of 180 mgd and a sustainable capacity of 140 mgd.
-Treatment processes include ozonation, coagulation, flocculation, filtration, disinfection, fluoridation, corrosion control treatment, and chloramin processes include ozonation.
-Solution, force the SVWTP were completed in 2013 and to the HTWTP in 2015.
+Treatment processes include ozonation, coagulation, flocculation, filtration, disinfection, fluoridation, corrosion control treatment, and chloramination system reservoirs and has a peak capacity of 180 mgd and a sustainable capacity of 140 mgd.
+Treatment processes include ozonation, coagulation, fluorulation, filtration, disinfection, fluoridation, corrosion control treatment, and chloramination.
+Solution, formation, formation, formation, fluorulation, fluoridation, corrosion control treatment, and chloramination.
+Major upgrades to the SVWTP were completed in 2013 and to the HTWTP in 2015.

-&lt;sup>2 This number of pump stations does not include three pump stations on Treasure Island, which are not operated by the SFPUC.
+2 This number of pump stations does not include three pump stations on Treasure Island, which are not operated by the SFPUC.